This Boy's Life: Box office

 The film went into limited release on April 9, 1993, and earned $74,425 that weekend; in its wide release on April 23, the film opened at number 10 at the box office and grossed $1,519,678.
-The film would end with a domestic gross of $4,104,962.
+The film earned a domestic gross of $4,104,962.

 Critical response

 On review aggregator website Rotten Tomatoes, the film holds an approval rating of 76% based on 37 reviews, with an average rating of 6.4/10.
 The site's critics consensus states: "A harrowing, moving drama about a young boy, his single mother, and his abusive stepfather, This Boy's Life benefits from its terrific cast, and features a breakout performance from a young Leonardo DiCaprio."
-Metacritic assigned the film a weighted average score of 60 out of 100 based on 16 critics, indicating "mixed or average" reviews.
+Metacritic assigned the film a weighted average score of 60 out of 100, based on 16 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of A− on a scale of A+ to F.

+Roger Ebert of the Chicago Sun-Times called De Niro's performance "one of his most distinctive".